 Good defensive driving skills will reduce the chances of an accident while driving.
 This article aims to teach drivers to anticipate dangerous situations despite the errors of others, or in adverse conditions.

 Drivers are trained to think about the worst-case scenario.
 For example, drivers are taught to expect that a vehicle indicating that it will turn will not actually turn.
 Vice versa, drivers should also expect that a vehicle not indicating a turn will unexpectedly turn.
 Also assume that any red stoplights or stop signs may be ignored.

 Drivers should assume that other drivers are not capable of preventing an accident, and to watch out for drivers using cell phones while driving.

 Drivers should also assume that their vehicle has not been seen by other vehicles on the road.
 Think motorcycle.

 Maintain Road Presence

-While driving behind larger vehicles, drivers are trained to keep their line of sight clear.
-They are also trained to adjust their rear view mirrors as well as to avoid tinted window panes, keeping their windows transparent and clear.
+While driving behind larger vehicles, drivers are trained to keep their line of sight clear, and to adjust their rearview mirrors as well as to avoid tinted window panes, keeping their windows transparent and clear.

 While You Are Driving

 - Don’t drive either too fast or too slow.

 - Never do a U-turn on a freeway